 - See also: c, unix, powerpc, mips, arm, linux, ia-32, x86-isa

-- I have 24 facts about GNU Assembler. what would you like to know? email me and let me know how I can help.
+- Have a question about GNU Assembler not answered here?
+Email me and let me know how I can help.

 Example code from Wikipedia: